 The undergraduate teaching option is designed to qualify the bachelor's degree recipient for the Oklahoma Agricultural Education Teaching License.
 This license is recognized as meeting requirements for initial employment as a teacher in most states.
-The leadership and service option is designed to focus on careers relating to education or service in agriculture, outside of the public school setting.
-Graduates look forward to careers ranging from cooperative extension educator to agricultural sales, marketing and production positions.
+Graduates look forward to careers ranging from agricultural education teacher and cooperative extension educator to agricultural sales, marketing and production positions.
 Some students find it advantageous to elect a dual major, thus meeting requirements in both agricultural education and another major within the College of Agricultural Sciences and Natural Resources.
-The undergraduate options in agricultural education are structured to provide educational experiences in general education, agriculture and professional education.
+The undergraduate agricultural education major is structured to provide educational experiences in general education, agriculture and professional education.